stefanhayden/tvmarks/CONTRIBUTING.md

 Tvmarks aims to be interoperable with other Fediverse apps where it makes sense to do so; one of the most common and obvious applications of that concept is in working with Mastodon.
-If you plan on manually QAing changes to Tvmarks you may want to set up a pair of testing surfaces, one being a persistent Glitch app running Tvmarks, the other an account on a public Mastodon instance.
+If you plan on manually QAing changes to Tvmarks you may want to set up a pair of testing surfaces, one being a persistent app running Tvmarks, the other an account on a public Mastodon instance.
 You may want this account to be locked and separate from any existing presence you have on Mastodon and associated Fediverse microblogging networks.
 Many Mastodon instances offer free accounts; you can take a look at